niyaan21/thereportgenscholar/README.md

 *   Update their password or request a password reset.
 *   Delete their account.
 *   Customize appearance (Theme: Light, Dark, System - saved to `localStorage`).
+*   Set language preferences for the UI (placeholder for future localization, saved to `localStorage`).
 *   Set notification preferences (Email Notifications, Newsletter - saved to `localStorage`).
 *   Configure interface settings (Items Per Page, Experimental Features - saved to `localStorage`).
 *   View, export, and import their research activity history (managed via `localStorage`).